L4 Difficult

 How long does it take a Real Estate Agent to buy a home in Toronto?

-Based on 2026 market data, a Real Estate Agent earning approximately $72K/year needs around 15 yr 8 mo of gross income to afford a 2-bedroom condo in Toronto.
+Based on 2026 market data, a Real Estate Agent earning approximately $72K/year needs around 15 yr 8 mo of gross income to afford a 2-bedroom home in Toronto.
 This uses a standard savings and down-payment model.
-That timeline is among the longest in Canada for this occupation — Calgary offers a significantly shorter path at 8 yr 11 mo.
+That timeline is among the longest across major Canadian cities for this occupation — Calgary offers a significantly shorter path at 8 yr 11 mo.

 What percentage of income does a Real Estate Agent spend on rent in Toronto?

-At current market rents, a Real Estate Agent in Toronto spends approximately 47.5% of gross income on a 2-bedroom apartment.
+At current market rents ($2,850 CAD/mo for a 2BR), a Real Estate Agent in Toronto spends approximately 47.5% of gross income on a 2-bedroom apartment.
 The widely-cited guideline is to keep housing costs below 30% of gross income.
 Toronto significantly exceeds this threshold for Real Estate Agents — renting here places meaningful pressure on savings and financial flexibility.

 Is Toronto a good city for Real Estate Agents to immigrate to?

-Do Real Estate Agents need a Canadian licence to work in Toronto?
+Do Real Estate Agents need a local licence to work in Toronto?

-Provincial real estate license required.
-Pre-licensing courses vary by province (e.g., OREA in Ontario, UBC Sauder in BC).
+Canada: Provincial real estate licence (e.g., OREA in Ontario, UBC Sauder in BC).
+US: State real estate salesperson licence (pre-licensing + state exam).
 Credential recognition timelines vary — it is advisable to begin the process before arriving in Canada.
 Ontario has some of the more rigorous assessment processes.
 Factor in 6–18 months for credential recognition depending on your profession.

 LAKıVE